ReInHerit/digital-hub/content/bestpractices/2024-02-05-the-styrian-iron-route-austria-fostering-industrial-heritage-tourism-in-peripheral-regions.md

   Nevertheless, the process has to be carefully prepared and moderated, so to overcome barriers in organisational cultures and achieve a sustainable and productive collaboration across all members.
-infosbestpractice: This best practice is related to SPOT Horizon2020 project.
+infosbestpractice: This best practice is related to the SPOT Horizon2020 project (www.spotprojecth2020.eu).
 urlsbestpractice: https://www.eisenstrassenmuseen.at/
   https://pages.facebook.com/eisenstrassenmuseen/
 keywordsbestpractice: Cultural institutions, cultural marketing, cultural management